How to borrow money from family and friends

 How can I make sure I am getting the best deal?
 Use a loan comparison site such as MoneySuperMarket to check interest rates, term lengths, and lender reviews.

 Can I afford to meet repayments?
-Do the math to ensure repayments fit into your long-term budget and leave room for unexpected costs.
+Ensure that repayments fit into your long-term budget and leave room for unexpected costs.

 What happens if I miss a payment?
 A missed payment can trigger fees, hurt your credit score, and affect future applications for credit.